eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

 This attribute specifies the address of the interface.
-With ipv4 allows  matching on network part if host part is set to zero.
+With ipv4 allows  matching on the network part if the host part is set to zero.

 The default value is: "".